YOUR RATING

 Fourth day

-The sailing holiday in Tuscany continues with a deeper exploration of Giglio Island, with its rocky outcrops and the Caldane Beach, a corner of paradise surrounded by vegetation where we can stop for a swim and relax in its crystal clear waters.
-Switching off and returning to breathe in time with nature is a priceless experience!
-In the evening, if the weather is stable, we can stay in the harbor: the island of Giglio has very few lights on land, giving us an incredible starry sky.
-Alternatively, we can go ashore for dinner in a typical Tuscan restaurant.
+Our sailing vacation in Tuscany continues as we explore Isola del Giglio in greater depth, taking in the Scole rock formations and Spiaggia delle Caldane—a secluded corner of paradise nestled among the vegetation, where we can stop for a swim and some relaxation in its crystal-clear waters.
+Slowing down and returning to the rhythms of nature is a priceless experience!
+In the evening, if the weather holds, we can stay at anchor: Isola del Giglio has very few lights on land, treating us to an incredible starry sky.
+Alternatively, we can go ashore for dinner at a traditional Tuscan restaurant.

 Fifth day

-We have learned that the best thing about sleeping at anchor is diving into the water as soon as you wake up, when the sea is still and silence still reigns all around.
-We reach the famous beaches of Lacona and Laconella , characterized by light sand and crystal clear water.
-We read a book, sunbathe, and relax, or, if the wind is favorable, we can reach the famous Pomonte shipwreck where snorkel.
-In the evening, how about dinner at a restaurant or a stroll through the streets of Marina di Campo?
+We’ve learned that the best part of sleeping at anchor is diving into the water as soon as you wake up, when the sea is still and silence still surrounds you.
+We head to the famous beaches of Lacona and Laconella, known for their light-colored sandy bottoms and crystal-clear water.
+We read a book, soak up the sun, and treat ourselves to some relaxation; or, if the wind is right, we can head to the famous Pomonte shipwreck to go snorkeling.
+For the evening, how about dinner at a restaurant or a stroll through the streets of Marina di Campo?

 Sixth day

-The south coast of Elba Island is a succession of wonderful beaches, each one different from the next.
-We continue our week on a skippered sailboat towards the wide gulf of Lacona and Lido di Capoliveri, where we spend the day diving and relaxing at will on the Beach of the Lovers and Pareti.
-We have reached our last night together: we can stay here to enjoy an exciting starry night or head to Porto Azzurro for dinner in a restaurant, in the lively atmosphere of the village.
+The south coast of Elba Island is a succession of wonderful beaches, each one unique.
+We continue our week on a skippered sailboat toward the expansive Gulf of Lacona and Lido di Capoliveri, where we spend the day swimming and relaxing to our heart’s content between the Spiaggia dell’Innamorata and Pareti beaches.
+We’ve reached our last night together: we can stay here to enjoy a magical starry night or head to Porto Azzurro for dinner at a restaurant, surrounded by the lively atmosphere of the village.

 Seventh day

-Our week sailing among the beaches of Elba Island and Giglio Island is coming to an end.
-We savor the moment of our last dip before breakfast and coffee in the company of our new friends, and we disembark at Salivoli by noon.
-We will take home with us the awareness of having experienced anunusual outdoor experience among the southern islands of Tuscany and the desire to already plan our next sailing trip, perhaps for a weekend on a boat in September or October with the same skipper and the same group of friends.
+Our week sailing between the beaches of Elba and Giglio is coming to an end.
+We savor the moment of one last swim before breakfast and coffee with our new friends, and we disembark by noon in Salivoli.
+We’ll take home with us the knowledge that we’ve hada unique outdoor experience among the southern islands of Tuscany, along with the desire to start planning our next sailing trip—perhaps a weekend on a boat in September or October with the same skipper and the same group of friends.

 You can only enter the port to load and unload, but there is a free public parking lot about 300 meters from the port where you can usually find a spot without any problems.